 As we celebrate Easter let your mind drift to the wonder of His grace.

-The past 10 years the word that has dominated in kids and youth ministry culture is family ministry.
+The past 10 years the word that has dominated in kids and youth ministry culture is “family ministry.”
 A family pastor is something that never existed in title although it did in function in a few churches.
-I believe the drive and passion for family ministry has had a powerful effect on the focus of churches when it comes to next Generation ministry.
-The beautiful side benefit of this drive has been a much needed closing of the relational gap between youth pastors and kids pastors.
+I believe the drive and passion for family ministry have had a powerful effect on the focus of churches when it comes to next Generation ministry.
+The beautiful side benefit of this drive has been a much-needed closing of the relational gap between youth pastors and kids pastors.
 It is by no means complete but is far closer today than it was even 8 years ago.

-1. The success of my ministry is determined by the health of yours. – One of the biggest mistakes any church can make is creating ministry silo’s.
+1. The success of my ministry is determined by the health of yours. – One of the biggest mistakes any church can make is creating ministry silos.
 Ministry happens best in healthy, highly relational environments.
-To many kids pastors try keep kids longer than they should to many youth pastors try to attract kids sooner than they should.
-If they goal of our environments is solely numbers you will manipulate people and figures to get what you want.
-If the ultimate goal is life change and gospel proclamation you will care more about the health of the environment you are preparing the kids you are ministring to, for.
+Too many kids, pastors try to keep kids longer than they should to many youth pastors try to attract kids sooner than they should.
+If the goal of our environments is solely numbers you will manipulate people and figures to get what you want.
+If the ultimate goal is life change and gospel proclamation you will care more about the health of the environment you are preparing the kids you are ministering to, for.

 3. My job is just as hard as yours just in a different way – Being a kids pastor is hard.
 Being a youth pastor is hard.
 They are both hard in a different way.
-The children‘s pastor must ground children biblically.
-They must do so at multiple age levels at once as a result learn to manage multiple environments and multiple groups of volunteers.
+The children’s pastor must ground children biblically.
+They must do so at multiple age levels at once, as a result, learn to manage multiple environments and multiple groups of volunteers.
 Kids pastors have to balance safety, fun, security and gospel clarity.
-Kids pastors understand that the issues a youth pastors face are very serious but youth pastors need to understand that to a kid losing a pet is a serious of a loss as to losing a girlfriend or boyfriend is to a 15 year old.
-Preparing to speak to teen agers every week is difficult but so is preparing 4-20 people to speak each week.
+Kids pastors understand that the issues youth pastors face are very serious but youth pastors need to understand that to a kid losing a pet is a serious of a loss as to losing a girlfriend or boyfriend is to a 15-year-old.
+Preparing to speak to teenagers every week is difficult but so is preparing 4-20 people to speak each week.